PSYC20056 - Research and Professional Practice in Psychology 1

 1. Evaluate and apply relevant legislation and ethical principles related to psychological practice, including those endorsed by the Psychology Board of Australia

-2. Critically evaluate the contemporary scientific literature to develop an appropriate plan for evidence-based practice, including research
+2. Critically evaluate the contemporary scientific literature to develop appropriate evidence-based practice

 3. Articulate and apply models and approaches for the professional and ethical practice of psychology